judka-uriel/uriel-book/uriel_en.md

 Well known is the experiment with
 [Schrödinger's cat](https://en.wikipedia.org/wiki/Schrödinger's_cat),
 which was caught and placed in a box (only in thought, no animals were harmed).
-Let us imagine that there is also placed therein a Geiger counter with radioactive substance.
+Let's imagine that there is also placed therein a Geiger counter with radioactive substance.
 If one of the atoms decays, then it will set in motion a hammer, which will break a flask of hydrocyanic acid, from which the cat will be poisoned.
 Or it will not